You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 Wrap-up of how to avoid spam filters

-Why don’t we do a sum-up of the major strategies to avoid spam filters to block your emails?
+Why don’t we sum up the major strategies to avoid spam filters to block your emails?

 - Activate all the Email Sender Authentication standards you can.

-- Make sure that you separate your business emails from your marketing and transactional ones.
+- Ensure that you separate your business emails from your marketing and transactional ones.

-- Use an email marketing platform that can handle most of the email marketing best practices.
+- Use an email marketing platform that can handle most email marketing best practices.